 How to Store this Nice Cream

-- This cauliflower & honey icecream is best eaten within 1-2 days.
-The longer it is left frozen the harder it’d be to scoop.
+- This nice cream is best eaten within 1-2 days.
+The longer it is left frozen the harder it'd be to scoop.
 For best icecream consistency, take container out of the freezer and let sit out at room temperature for 10 mins.
-If it’s in a microwaveable container, you can also microwave it for 15 seconds until softened.
+If it's in a microwaveable container, you can also microwave it for 15 seconds until softened.

 - Use ripened bananas for the best results!

 - While a food processor will give you the best consistency for the icecream, you can also use a high-powered blender (such as Vitamix) that comes with a tamper.
 Use the tamper to push the ingredients into the blades of the blender to ensure the best results.